Regulatory Compliance for Electronic Communications

 Choose an archiving solution.

 Organizations around the world are now accessing and using multiple electronic communications platforms within the workday.
 On average, 28% of the work week is spent handling electronic business communications.
 These platforms allow employees to send and receive information in real-time, both within the company and to peers working in other organizations.
-With more and more of these platforms being launched regularly, monitoring communications for compliance sake has never been more difficult.
+With more and more of these platforms being launched regularly, monitoring communications for compliance purposes has never been more difficult.

-The importance of this data will only increase, as is evidenced by the numbers found in this report done by The Radicati Group, Inc.:
+The importance of this data will only increase, as is evidenced by the numbers found in this report done by The Radicati Group, Inc:

 Retaining all of this critically important data is the first step in remaining compliant across all industries, and fortunately, there are various solutions designed solely for archiving emails, social media correspondence, and the information contained within, allowing your company to identify which is best for you.

-How do you determine which solution fits your needs?
+Determine which solution fits your needs

-In-house Solutions:
+In-house solutions

-External Solutions:
+External solutions

 Storing archived data in the cloud can be cost-effective when compared with storing and maintaining large amounts of nonessential data in-house.
 Using external solutions, such as cloud-based archiving, alleviates the need for buying and upgrading on-premises disk or tape hardware systems and archiving software to manage and store non-primary data.
 An organization can reduce its data center footprint and use less power and cooling resources by storing data in the cloud.
-When looking for a cloud archiving provider, organizations should consider the providers’ service-level agreement for data recovery, what tools are available to find data when it is needed, whether the cloud has a self-service portal, if the cloud meets all the customers’ compliance requirements and if the application that stores the data is supported.
+When looking for a cloud archiving provider, organizations should consider the provider’s service-level agreement for data recovery, what tools are available to find data when it is needed, whether the cloud has a self-service portal, if the cloud meets all the customers’ compliance requirements, and if the application that stores the data is supported.

 Aside from where your information is stored, deciding what to store and how long to store it can be just as crucial to compliance as anything else.
 The email retention policy should be governed by your corporate governance and comply with industry and government regulations.
 An email retention policy should cover all emails sent or received by your organization.
 It should contain the guidelines for how long emails should be kept and how they should be removed from the email archiving solution.